-As a system, the FatTwin F628R3-FC0 supports the use of sixteen (16) SAS/SATA drives.
-Each of the four backplanes in the system logically connects a set of four (4) hot-swap front mounted SAS/SATA drives to each node's backplane/serverboard.
-Consequently, RAID setup is limited to a four-drive scheme (RAID cannot be spread across all drives).
+As a system, the FatTwin F628R2-FC0 supports the use of thirty-two (32) SAS/SATA drives.
+Each of the four backplanes in the system logically connects a set of eight (8) hot-swap front mounted 2.5" SAS/SATA drives to each node's backplane/serverboard.
+Consequently, RAID setup is limited to an eight-drive scheme (RAID cannot be spread across all drives).
 See Chapter 6 for the logical hard drive and node configuration.